marcandre259/blog/_posts/2025-04-21-crossover-design.md

 Multiple outcomes is a hornet nest for analysts.
 Outcomes can be combined in all sorts of way during an analysis with more or less unsavory results.
-I chose to ignore this question and focus on the analysis of a single outcome.
+I chose to ignore this problem and focus on the analysis of a single outcome.
 User _jginestet_ tackles this issue directly and gives relevant recommendations with regard to the multiple comparison problems, multivariate statistical modeling and small sample analysis.